 value is popped from the stack and the conversion operation is attempted.
 If overflow occurs, an exception is thrown.

 If the conversion is successful, the resulting value is pushed onto the stack.

 The conv.ovf.u4 opcode converts the value on top of the stack to the type specified in the opcode, and places that converted value on the top of the stack.
 If the value is too large or too small to be represented by the target type, an exception is thrown.

 Conversions from floating-point numbers to integer values truncate the number toward zero.
 Note that integer values of less than 4 bytes are extended to int32 when they are loaded onto the evaluation stack (unless conv.ovf.i or conv.ovf.u are used, in which case the result is also native int).

 OverflowException is thrown if the result can not be represented in the result type.

-The following Emit constructor overload can use the conv.ovf.u4 opcode:
+The following Emit method overload can use the conv.ovf.u4 opcode:

 For a list of the operating systems and browsers that are supported by Silverlight, see Supported Operating Systems and Browsers.